🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 How should I weight prediction market prices vs polling averages?

-Historically, prediction markets have demonstrated superior forecasting accuracy relative to polling aggregates, particularly when elections remain more than two months away.
-Assign greater credence to market pricing as election day approaches.
+Historically, prediction markets have demonstrated superior accuracy relative to polling aggregates, particularly when elections remain more than two months away.
+As election day approaches, increase your reliance on market-derived probabilities.

 What is the most common mistake in political prediction markets?